elhomosiguiente/api-ai-unity/README.md

     }
   ```

-* `OnError` and `OnResult` events used for processing service results.
-So, handling functions must look like
+* ‘OnError’ and ‘OnResult’ events are used for processing service results.
+Handling functions must look like this:

   ``` csharp
     void HandleOnResult(object sender, AIResponseEventArgs e)